dummifiedme/TheNotebook/NotesVault/Indian Polity - Lectures Notes.md

 	- Constitution is supreme.
 	- It means limitations on the power of both, executive as well as legislature.
 	- Judiciary can challenge even the **wisdom of law(legislation)**.
+	- Create

 ---
 Q: Arguments wrt to 'Laws limit freedom'
+A:
-A: Extremes are usually bad.
+>-  Extremes are usually bad.
-- >  Men not
+> - Men, not Man.
+> -